EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 ## What's Next?

-You have looked at how to write and deploy smart contracts, in the [Smart Contract Guides](../40_smart-contract-guides) we will look at writing and using more complex smart contracts.
+You have looked at how to write and deploy smart contracts.
+In the [Smart Contract Guides](../40_smart-contract-guides) we will look at writing and using more complex smart contracts.